Gulrugar/Mythology-Blog/src/content/blog/post-4.md

 ---
-title: "The Fourth Labor: The Erymanthian Boar"
+title: "The Twelve Labors of Hercules IV: The Erymanthian Boar"
 subtitle: "Hercules' Hunt in the Mountains"
 description: this is the description
 author: Andrew Aguirre